Stefan Jermann takes a fast-train ride to the leisurely canton of Ticino. Follow in his footsteps on your own journey through Switzerland

 Strangely enough, it’s the new fast-paced train line that will get me there.
 I catch the train at Zürich main station, which whisks me through the Gotthard Base Tunnel underneath the Alps, and arrives in sunny Lugano in just over two hours.
 As we move further towards the border, I am ready to shed the warm clothes I needed in Zürich and pull on a pair of shorts and a T-shirt.
 We pass through the hills of Malcantone where thanks to the Mediterranean climate, outstanding Merlot wines are produced.

-With the mix of dreamy landscapes, Mediterranean climate, and Italian vibe, I feel as if I’m on holiday.
+With the mix of dreamy landscapes, Mediterranean climate, and Italian vibe, I feel as if I’m on vacation.
 I leave the train behind at Lugano, and catch a short funicular ride to the center, where I go for a stroll through a picturesque park filled with colorful rhododendrons and statuesque cypress trees.
 Children are whizzing past me on their bicycles, but they are the fastest thing here.
 The whole city moves in a relaxed low gear.

 An elderly woman stops to pass the time of day.
 Taking pity on the worn-out city slicker she suggests I go for a stroll along the Olive Tree Trail, which runs alongside the lake.
 Taking her advice I wander along the short trail that brings me out onto a terrace filled with ancient olive trees and offers jawdropping views of Lake Lugano.